Frequently Asked Questions

 What does Zen Buddhism say about same sex marriage?

-It is impossible to speak for the whole of Zen Buddhism, but Amala-roshi supports and encourages same sex couples to express their commitment to and love for each other through marriage, should they wish to do so.
+It is impossible to speak for the whole of Zen Buddhism, but the teachers at AZC support and encourage same sex couples to express their commitment to and love for each other through marriage, should they wish to do so.
 One of the Buddhist precepts speaks of not engaging in harmful sexual relations, but on being faithful and responsible in expressing one's sexuality.
 This applies to all adults equally, regardless of their sexual orientation.

 What is sesshin?

 Sesshin is an intensive meditation retreat, lasting from two to seven days, where participants follow a disciplined programme of sitting, chanting, work, talks by the teacher, dokusan (private interview) and group meals.
 Sesshins are conducted in seclusion and silence, and are a powerful way to deepen one’s practice.
-Sesshins led by Amala-roshi are held regularly in Auckland and the USA.
 Check the sesshin page for more information.

 What is the Rochester Zen Center?
 How is the AZC related to the RZC?